Stuart Zender: 1998–present

 After Jamiroquai, Zender had his own project with the British soul artist Don-E called AZUR, which signed a record deal with D'Angelo's label.
 However, the project was shelved and was then available on the Internet for a short time.
 He has also played bass guitar with other artists, including All Saints, Omar, Lauryn Hill, D'Angelo, Gorillaz, Samuel Purdey, Ms. Dynamite and Stevie Wonder.

 In summer 2006, Zender became the musical director and bass guitar player for Mark Ronson.
 The release of the album Version in 2007 proved to be a larger success than first expected.
 He has played bass guitar for Ronson at events such as BBC Radio 1's Big Weekend, Wireless Festival, Global Gathering, and Glastonbury, and festivals all over Europe, including Montreux Jazz Festival in Switzerland and North Sea Jazz Festival in Rotterdam.
 They were also special guests on Jay-Z's UK tour.

 Having left the Mark Ronson band in 2011, Zender started his own record label, White Buffalo Recordings, and formerly ran the music publishing company Made Youth Inc.

 Some of Zender's most recent work was with the band Leroi.
 Zender explained they were signed to Geffen Records in Los Angeles but that the deal fell through after the heads of the company, Polly Anthony and Jordan Shurr, who signed them, were made redundant.

 In March 2023, Zender released the song "Happy Feelings", featuring Omar and Ana Tijoux, on all major streaming platforms.

 In November 2024, Zender released the song "Run" (originally recorded in 2000) on all major streaming platforms under the alias LeRoi74.

 Artistry

 Zender has cited players such as Nathaniel Phillips, Stanley Clarke, Alphonso Johnson, Chuck Rainey, Larry Graham, Bootsy Collins, Verdine White, James Jamerson, Bernard Edwards, Paul Jackson, Hellmut Hattler as his influences.

 Personal life

-Zender and All Saints singer Melanie Blatt were in a relationship from 1998 to 2006.
-They had one child together, Lilyella, born on 20 November 1998.
-The couple split in 2006.
+From 1998 to 2006, Zender and All Saints singer Melanie Blatt were in a relationship.
+They had one child together, born on 20 November 1998.
+Their relationship ended in 2006.
+In 2026, it was reported by BBC News that Zender had met his half-brother, singer Peter Cunnah of D:Ream, following Cunnah’s search for his biological father.
+The two subsequently spent time together discussing their respective musical careers.
+His half-sister is singer and songwriter Philippa Hanna.